JewJitsu11B/Liorhybrid/ARCHITECTURE_COMPARISON.md

 Liorhybrid represents a **paradigm shift** from engineering-driven architectures to physics-first design.
 Rather than optimizing attention mechanisms, it implements the geometry of thought through unified field theory.

-**Key Distinction**: Not competing with Jamba/GPT-4 on general language modeling, but defining a new category for structured reasoning with geometric and physical understanding.
+It replaces the flat math of linear algebra with the rigor and structure of differential geometry and operator algebrasreasoning with geometric and physical understanding.

 ---